 To obtain your license in dental hygiene, you must be a graduate of an accredited dental hygiene program.
-In most cases, this involves earning your online associate degree in dental hygiene, however, bachelor’s and master’s degrees are also available, therefore earning you more career options, for those that would like to do dental research or begin a teaching career.
+In most cases, this involves earning your online associate degree in dental hygiene; however, bachelor’s and master’s degrees are also available, therefore earning you more career options for those that would like to do dental research or begin a teaching career.

-Please be aware, that upon graduation and completion of the board exam, you will be subject to a background check.
-Each state has the authority to deny licensure to anyone convicted of a felony or a serious misdemeanor, however, each incident will be reviewed on a case-by-case basis.
+Please be aware that upon graduation and completion of the board exam, you will be subject to a background check.
+Each state has the authority to deny licensure to anyone convicted of a felony or a serious misdemeanor; however, each incident will be reviewed on a case-by-case basis.
 The state typically also has the authority to revoke a license in the event misconduct occurs.

-To recap, a student will only be granted their license to practice dental hygiene upon four accomplishments: graduation from an accredited dental hygiene program, a passing grade from the National Board Dental Hygiene Examination, as well as, the completion of your state or regional’s clinical board examination and by passing the background check.
-You will want to research the state in which you wish to practice in to verify state requirements.
+To recap, a student will only be granted their license to practice dental hygiene upon four accomplishments: graduation from an accredited dental hygiene program, a passing grade from the National Board Dental Hygiene Examination, as well as, the completion of your state or region’s clinical board examination and by passing the background check.
+You will want to research the state in which you wish to practice to verify state requirements.
 Good luck!

 If you are interested in more information, please feel free to research our Top Online School Programs to consider while learning more about a Dental Hygienist career.